samster395/samster395.github.io/_posts/2020-2-13-3D-Pictures.md

 <img src="https://i.imgur.com/RqFVx7m.jpg">
 <img src="https://i.imgur.com/BXfN8Ni.jpg">

-I decided to leave this one unpainted as I feel it will show off the detail better, the original photo was taken at Llyn Idwal in Snowdonia.
+This one was printed using a 0.8mm nozzle at 0.32mm layer height, I decided to leave this one unpainted as I feel it will show off the detail better.

+The original photo was taken at Llyn Idwal in Snowdonia.

 See the original post below for how this was achieved.